fcperni/DataStorytellingWithPowerBI/Script.md

 *Insert > Text Box > Analyzing status visits to **PackOrg** during **2020*** (Font Size 80, center text, manually center text vertically)

-With this text we are explicitly saying that we are going to work about our app Packorg, focusing on 2020 data, but we are saying that we are going to talked about **status** and **visits**, thus we are setting the mood.
+With this text we are explicitly saying that we are going to work about our app PackOrg, focusing on 2020 data, but we are saying that we are going to talk about **status** and **visits**, thus we are setting the mood.

-The next thing that we can add are some visualizations to talked about the balance and the imbalance.
-We can use the page **Text** to talked about the amount of visits that we had but also we can start talking about the amount of errors we had.
+The next thing that we can add are some visualizations to talk about the balance and the imbalance.
+We can use the page **Text** to talk about the amount of visits that we had but also we can start talking about the amount of errors we had.

 Rename it to *What happened?*.

 #### Middle

-In this part we are going to focus on the visits and errors we had in our system, focusing on different topics.
-In order to do so, we are going to use our already created dashboard and simply rename it to *Oks and Errors*
+In this part we are going to talk about the visits and errors we had in our system, focusing on different topics.
+In order to do so, we are going to use our already created dashboard and simply rename it to *Oks and Errors*.

 During our analysis phase, we detected a couple of interesting things: Our visits increased from summer to **autumn**, during **working hours** the visits trend is different than considering the whole day and the country with more visits is **USA**.